GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

     :aspect: 2:1

 ..
 Warning::
   - The above script works well but it can be more efficient if a background script is used as well.

 3.3.4.
 The background script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Within :gmt-module:`movie` module, there is an optional background script that it is used for two purposes:
+Within :gmt-module:`movie` module, there is an optional background (`-Sb<https://docs.generic-mapping-tools.org/dev/movie.html#sb>`_) script that it is used for two purposes:

 #.
 Create files that will be needed by main script to make the movie.
 #.
 Make a static background plot that should form the background for all frames.

 .. admonition:: Technical Information

-  The background script are run only once.
+  The background script is run only once.

 3.3.5.
 Second attempt (with background script)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For this step, I use the background script (call ``pre.sh``) to:
+For this step, I use a background script (call ``pre.sh``) to:

 #.
 To create a cpt file that will be used to color the quakes.
 #.
 To make a **static** worldwide background map.

 ..
 Important::
-  - This allows to create the animation much faster because the CPT and the map will be created only once (instead of 365).
+  - This allows to create the animation much faster because the CPT and the map will be created only once (instead of 365 times).

-For the main script, I use :gmt-module:`events`.

      .. gmtplot::